kratisto/docs/pages/public_cloud/data_analytics/analytics/analytics_getting_started_api/guide.en-gb.md

 ### Step 5: Start using the cluster

-You’ll find the cluster connection information in your Control Panel; you can now start using the cluster!
+You’ll find the cluster connection information in your Control Panel.
+You can now start using the cluster!

 ## Go further